-- We will use the school library regularly and find books that we love to read. - We will participate in classroom and school activities. - Will read with my parents and family at home. - We will make sure that we are rested and prepared to learn every day. - We will take all of our information from the school home and talk to our parents about our school day. - We will understand and be able to talk about how close we are to reaching our Success Bound Goals. - We will continue to be Respectful, Responsible and Kind.
+- Use the school library regularly and find books that we love to read. - Participate in classroom and school activities. - Read with our families and parents at home. - Make sure that we are rested and prepared to learn every day. - Take all of our information from the school home and talk to our parents about our school day. - Understand and be able to talk about how close we are to reaching our Success Bound Goals. - Continue to be Respectful, Responsible and Kind.